astuder/Inside-EZRadioPRO/docs/boot.md

 `KEY1` and `KEY2` are XORed with `ROM_ID` and ROM content to initialize CRC and other variables.

 Decryption is done per byte.
 The encrypted byte is XORed with bytes from ROM with addresses determined by the keys and previous data.
-Encryption and decryption steps are identical.
+Encryption and decryption steps are identical, enabling us to create custom patches.

 A 32 bit CRC is continously calculated based on the unencrypted data, with the first 16 bit being used for verification.